gitee2github/docs/docs/en/docs/Container/isula-build.md

 > - The stage name can contain a maximum of 64 characters.
 > - isula-build does not support resource restriction on a single Dockerfile build.
 If resource restriction is required, you can configure a resource limit on the isula-builder.
 > - Currently, isula-build does not support a remote URL as the data source of the ADD command in the Dockerfile.
-> - The local tarball exported using the 'docker-archive' type is not compressed, you can manually compress the file as required.
+> - The local tarball exported using the 'docker-archive' and 'oci-archive' type are not compressed, you can manually compress the file as required.

 #### image: Viewing Local Persistent Build Images